TobleMiner/RGB-led-nametag/README.md

 boring paper nametags and packs a whole lot more features:

 - WLAN enabled
-- 16x48 glorious RGB led pixels with 16 million colors each
+- 48x16 glorious RGB led pixels with more than 16 million colors each
 - Powerful ARM Cortex M7 and Xtensa 32bit dual core
 - 3MB of onboard data storage